Rapid7 acquires threat intelligence platform IntSights for $335M

 Prior to the Rapid7 acquisition, IntSights had raised $71.3 million in venture capital from Qumra Capital, Blumberg Capital, and others.
 The startup’s customer base included brands like Blackstone, American Eagle Outfitters, Caesars Entertainment, Gett, and Wipro.

 “We founded IntSights to make threat intelligence instantly accessible and actionable for organizations of any type or size,” IntSights cofounder and CEO Guy Nizan said in a statement.
 Nizan cofounded the company in 2015 along with Alon Arvatz and Gal Ben David.
-“We are excited to join Rapid7 to continue this mission and to bring our threat intelligence capabilities to even more customers.”
+“We are excited to join Rapid7 to continue this mission and to bring our threat intelligence capabilities to even more customers,” Nizan said.

 Future integration